-It is hoped that the Appeal tribunal would be able to arrive at its decision in one day - therefore it is necessary for all relevant correspondence and information to be available beforehand.
+It is hoped that the Appeal Tribunal would be able to arrive at its decision in one day.
+Therefore it is necessary for all relevant correspondence and information to be available beforehand.

-- All relevant information, including statement of case from each party, and any witness statements to be relied upon to be sent to NSA, The Sheep Centre, Worcestershire WRI3 6PH no later than four weeks before date of the Tribunal. - This will be forwarded to members of the appeal tribunal and to the other party.
+All relevant information, including statement of case from each party, and any witness statements to be relied upon should be sent to BIAC, Portbury House, Sheepway, Portbury, North Somerset, BS20 7TE no later than four weeks before the date of the Tribunal.

+This information will be forwarded to members of the Appeal Tribunal and to the other party.